Applethal/Scheduling/README.md

 ## 30/01/2023

 Reached my first road block.
 Spent 2 days looking for solutions for this matter.
 It appears that the problem belongs to the "Online Scheduling" Categorie, which is famous for having Np-hard problems.
 My problem goes as follows: subject to a due date, fill your schedule in a way that maximizes the score (score is defined by the weight times the duration).
 Sure, looks like a knapsack problem, well guess what: let us not forget that each time you add a task/job, the weight for the next job decreases by 0.1; Taking a pause recovers the weight of the next job to its default value.
+A perfect replica of what how a life form with no coffee and steroids would function.

 I have tried to model this problem mathematically: